creviceapp/creviceapp/README.md

 // will be established.
 Config.Gesture.InitialStrokeThreshold = 10;

-// When moved distance of the cursor is exceeded this value, and the direction is changed
+// When moved distance of the cursor is exceeded this value, and the direction is changed,
 // new stroke for new direction will be established.
 Config.Gesture.StrokeDirectionChangeThreshold = 20;